arctop/android-sdk/arctopSDK/README.md

 ###### Mobile App
 To use the Arctop SDK, you'll need to install the Arctop  app on your mobile device.
 The Arctop app is available on both the App Store (iOS) and Google Play (Android) and can be found by searching "Arctop".

-After downloading the mobile app, use the “Sign Up” screen to create an account.
-Follow instructions in the “Supplementary User Instructions" document provided to you for guidance on how to set up and use the mobile app for Arctop streaming.
+After downloading the mobile app, use the Sign Up screen to create an account.
+Follow instructions in the _Supplementary User Instructions_ document provided to you via email for guidance on how to set up and use the mobile app for Arctop streaming.

 ###### API Key
 You will also need to create an API key in order to use the Arctop SDK with your app.
 To do so, please submit a request via the Arctop DevKit form provided to you in the “Welcome” email.
-Feel free to [contact us](support@arctop.com) with any questions you may have.
+Feel free to contact us at support@arctop.com with any questions you may have.

 #### 2. Permissions (Android Only)